wheelercj/pm-md/README.md

 1. [Click here to download](https://github.com/wheelercj/postman-to-markdown/releases/download/v0.0.1/pm-md.zip).
 2. Unzip the file.
 3. In Postman, export a collection as a v2.1.0 collection.
 4. Run the app in a terminal with `pm-md.exe "json file path here"`.
+The terminal's working directory must be where pm-md.exe is.

 If you will use this app often, you might want to [create a custom terminal command](https://wheelercj.github.io/notes/pages/20220320181252.html).

 ### Mac, Linux, and Windows

+These steps require [Git](https://git-scm.com/) and [Go](https://go.dev/) to be installed.

 1. In a terminal, run `git clone https://github.com/wheelercj/postman-to-markdown.git` where you want this app's folder to appear and `cd` into the new folder.
 2. In Postman, export a collection as a v2.1.0 collection.